5 Ways To Conceal Clutter in An Entryway — Professional Organizers' Foolproof Methods For a Serene Space

 Why does my entryway become cluttered so quickly?

 Clutter in an entryway is normal but if it isn't kept in check it can begin to impact your mental health.
-As noted by Stephanie Lindsey of Etch Design Group, "Entry areas become cluttered quickly because it's the first place everyone drops their stuff: shoes, backpacks, keys, etc. It adds up really quickly!
+As noted by Stephanie Lindsey of Etch Design Group, "Entry areas become cluttered quickly because they're the first place everyone drops their stuff: shoes, backpacks, keys, etc. It adds up really quickly!
 And a cluttered space makes us feel mentally cluttered; it's really hard to focus and think clearly when you're in a chaotic space.
 The more you can organize and conceal items, the more you'll feel harmony in your space."

 There are many reasons why your entryway gets cluttered fast, but one of the most common causes is a lack of routine and systems.